geek-ninja/vehicle_number_plate_recognition/vehicle_No_plateRecognition/readme.txt

-if you problem visit my website : https://sanketkyrie.netlify.com/
+If you have any problem visit my website : https://sanketkyrie.netlify.com/